-Started by bi activists in 1999, Celebrate Bisexuality Day puts bisexuality on the map with its call to promote bi visibility and celebrate the wonderful diversity of bisexual lives.
+Started by bi activists in 1999, Celebrate Bisexuality Day (sometimes called Bi Visibility Day) puts bisexuality on the map with its call to promote bi visibility and celebrate the wonderful diversity of bisexual lives.
 Events are held all over the world on and around this date to raise the profile of bisexuality and bring people's attention to the uniqueness of our lives.

-The pink color represents sexual attraction to the same sex only (gay and lesbian), the blue represents sexual attraction to the opposite sex only (straight) and the resultant overlap color purple represents sexual attraction to both sexes (bi).
-The key to understanding the symbolism in the Bi Pride Flag is to know that the purple pixels of color blend unnoticeably into both the pink and blue, just as in the 'real world' where most bi people blend unnoticeably into both the gay/lesbian and straight communities.
-(Michael Page, creator of the Bi Pride Flag)
+The pink color represents sexual attraction to the same gender only, the blue represents sexual attraction to the opposite gender only, and the resultant overlap color purple represents sexual attraction to all genders.
+The key to understanding the symbolism in the Bi Pride Flag is to know that the purple pixels of color blend unnoticeably into both the pink and blue, just as in the 'real world' where most bi people blend unnoticeably into both the gay/lesbian and straight communities. (amended from Michael Page, creator of the Bi Pride Flag)